hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Cycle.md

     @Injected(\.bService) var bService: BServiceType
 }
 ```
-When we ask Swift to make an instance of CycleDemo that object needs to initialize.
+When we ask Swift to make an instance of CycleDemo that object needs to initialize its properties.
 So Swift first asks the aService property wrapper to initialize and it does.
 But this is the first time Factory was involved, so a resolution cycle starts... and ends.

 And then Swift asks the bService property wrapper to initialize and it does.
 And so a second resolution cycle starts... and ends.